 Ambience at Kitcho

 The ambience at Kitcho makes you feel Japan.
 Beautiful shoji with carvings, as well as dark wood paneling and a touch of antiquity, in the form of a shrine hanging in the corner and in the shop window a miniature Yoroi (traditional Japanese armor).
-At the sushi counter we even believe to recognize the Japanese wood craft Kumiko.
+At the sushi counter we even believe that Japanese wood craft Kumiko to recognize.

-Also, unfortunately, very Japanese: lots of plastic and stuff standing around.
-We assume that it is due to the pandemic period and that all conceivable contact surfaces were covered with plastic in this phase to be wipeable without problems.
-However, there is also a Japanese tendency to just functionally put everything possible in the room, which is evident here.
+Also unfortunately very Japanese: A lot of plastic and a lot of stuff standing around.
+We assume that this is due to the pandemic period and that all conceivable contact surfaces were covered with plastic during this phase in order to be easily wiped off.
+However, there is also a typical Japanese tendency to just functionally put everything possible in the room, which is evident here.

 Covering everything, really everything, with plastic and completely sealing off the bar from the guest room as if it were a laboratory gives a strange feeling.

-The stagnant air in the store, even at moderate temperatures, is counteracted by a fan placed on one of the guest tables - as a Japanese, you block out the chaos standing around and focus on beautiful little things like a Japanese vase hanging on the wall or the always lovely, lovely dishes.
+The stagnant air in the store, even at moderate temperatures, is countered by a fan placed on one of the guest tables - as a Japanese, you tune out this standing-around chaos and focus on pretty little things like a Japanese vase hanging on the wall or the ever-beautiful, lovely dishes.

 For German guests, this is sometimes an irritating ambience and does not seem representative, but holds a treat for connoisseurs.